 The Nagahama Plum Tree Bonsai Exhibition (Nagahama Bonbai-Ten) started in

-1952 when Shichizo Takayama (see below) gave 40 bonsai trees to Nagahama-city.
-It has now become the number one bonsai
+1952 after Shichizo Takayama (see below) gave 40 bonsai trees to Nagahama-city.
+It has now become the number one

 in the Kansai region.
 Bonbai (aka bonmei